Foston, North Yorkshire

-Foston is a small village and civil parish in the Ryedale district of North Yorkshire, England.
+Foston is a small village and civil parish in North Yorkshire, England.
 The population of the civil parish as of the 2011 census was 263.
 Details are included in the civil parish of Whitwell-on-the-Hill.
 It is situated close to the A64 road and is approximately 9 mi north-east from York.

 History

 The village is mentioned in the Domesday Book as "Fostun" in the Bulford hundred.
 At the time it was the possession of Earl Morcar, but had passed to Count Alan of Brittany by 1086.
 It was also recorded that there was a church here.
 The etymology of the name is from Old Scandinavian meaning "Fotr's settlement".

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Hovingham & Sheriff Hutton electoral division of North Yorkshire County Council and the Ryedale South West ward of Ryedale District Council.
+It also lies within the Sheriff Hutton & Derwent electoral division of North Yorkshire Council.

+Between 1974 until 2023 the village was part of the Ryedale district.